Derkora/python-script-validator/README.md

 - **Database Integration**: Stores challenge data and user progress in MySQL, ensuring persistent storage.
 - **Dockerized Environment**: Each component runs in isolated containers, simplifying deployment and scaling.
 - **Customizable**: Easily add new challenges by updating the `src/` directory with new Python scripts and challenge configurations.
+- **Environment Variable Management**: Secure and flexible configuration using a `.env` file for sensitive information.

 ## PREVIEW CLIENT SIDE
 ![preview](img/preview.png)